xdaichain/reddit-scaling-demo/README.md

 Since there is a very small amount of time between blocks, we skip receipts handling for the transactions.
 The RPC can significantly delay responses due to a large amount of transactions per second.

-As with the first approach, the load script reads transactions in chunks (which size is defined by `--tx-limit` CLI option) from the `users.csv` and sends them to the chain using `eth_sendRawTransaction` JSON RPC request directly (without using web3's `sendSignedTransaction`).
+As with the first approach, the load script reads transactions in chunks (which size is defined by `--tx-limit` CLI option) from the `users.csv` and sends them to the chain using `eth_sendRawTransaction` JSON RPC request (using web3's `sendSignedTransaction`).
 This occurs every `--interval` seconds (1 second in case of `qDai`) until the number of `--passes` is reached or `SIGINT` signal is received.

 This approach only uses one thread (which only sends transactions and doesn't receive receipts).
 After a transaction is sent to the chain, the script immediately marks it as `Y` in the corresponding column in the CSV.

-With this approach we send the `eth_sendRawTransaction` request directly rather than `web3.eth.sendSignedTransaction` despite the fact that both send the same information.
-The difference is that `web3.eth.sendSignedTransaction` contains many handlers and consumes a good deal of CPU/RAM when there are a lot of transactions (and it waits for the transaction hash before marking the sent transaction as `sent`, using resources allocated for tx sending).

-To directly send `eth_sendRawTransaction`, we use an embedded `http` module of `Node.js`(if IPC is not used), or a socket connection (if IPC is used).
-This allows us to send a request without waiting for the response (we call the [`socket.end()`](https://nodejs.org/docs/latest-v8.x/api/net.html#net_socket_end_data_encoding) function). `eth_sendRawTransaction` is sent [wrapped to a promise](https://github.com/xdaichain/reddit-scaling-demo/blob/28034feb9f0438aa208bcb572b2fdfc9d7623023/scripts/load.js#L218-L230) which resolves as soon as the request is written to the chain.
+To send batch of `eth_sendRawTransaction` calls, we use web3's `sendSignedTransaction` along with `web3.BatchRequest` (if IPC is not used), or a socket connection (if IPC is used).

 ## Emitted events